DangerousPrototypes/BusPirate5-docs-hardware/docs/hardware-10.md

 R408/R409 are two 33K resistors instead of a single resistor.
 This was done to reduce the number of parts in the BOM and save a pick and place feeder during development.
 :::

-## TF flash card Socket
+## 1Gbit NAND Flash

 [![](./img/bp5rev8/sdcard.png)](./img/bp5rev8/BusPirate-5-rev8.pdf)

-A [TF flash card socket](components/connectors#micro-sd-card-socket) is connected to the RP2040 via an SPI bus shared with the LCD and 74HC595 IO expanders.
-A [22uH inductor](components/passives#inductor-22uh-50ma-0603) (L100) helps prevent brown out resets caused by inrush current when a card is inserted.
+A [1 Gbit NAND flash chip](components-rev10/chips#nand-flash-1gbit-spi-updfn-8) is connected to the RP2040 via an SPI bus shared with the LCD and 74HC595 IO expanders.

 ![](./img/json-config.png)

-TF flash card storage is used to save global and mode configuration preferences in simple JSON files.
+NAND flash is used to save global and mode configuration preferences in simple JSON files.
 It can also be used for all kinds of interesting things, like firmware storage for production programming, saving dumps from flash chips and EEPROMs or logging bus communications.
 It will be interesting to see what the community comes up with.

 :::info
-The TF flash card appears as a readable and writable USB disk drive, however the speed is very low because there aren't enough RP2040 pins to implement a full TF flash card interface.
+NAND flash appears as a readable and writable USB disk drive, however the speed is low because there only enough RP2040 pins to implement a one bit SPI interface.
 :::

 ## LCD